 JB enthralled by the charming Mr Giles

-It doesn’t take much convincing from Preston, however for Jessica to change her mind and stay in New York without objection!
+It doesn’t take much convincing though from Preston to change Jessica’s mind and she decides to stay in New York without objection!
 Preston invites Jessica, along with Kitt and Grady to a party he’s hosting in the country (presumably rural Upstate New York) town of New Holvang.

-Upon arrival at Preston’s mansion, we meet the first couple of Preston’s equally wealthy friends – the gregarious and philandering Captain Caleb McAllen (Grady’s boss and owner of Caleb’s Fish Restaurant) and his long-suffering wife Louise McAllen.
+After some flirting, Jessica and Preston arrive at his mansion where we meet the first of his equally wealthy friends – the gregarious and philandering Captain Caleb McAllen (Grady’s boss and owner of Caleb’s Fish Restaurant) and his long-suffering wife Louise McAllen.
 It’s implied here that the captain has invited along an assistant that he’s allegedly having an affair with, which is ironic since the name Caleb name means both “dog” or “faithful”.

 Caleb and Louise McAllen